Atopic dermatitis: the impact of the seasons and the right steps to take

 The symptoms of atopic dermatitis are well identified⁴:

-Some areas are more affected than others:
+Certain areas are more affected than others:

 It is also common for atopic dermatitis to affect social life.